-One Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller
+A Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller

 It knew about the expense reports one of the Russian intelligence operatives filed about his travel to the United States.

-It had the text of a personal email from a woman who worked in the Russian social media agitation campaign, who pinged a family member to say she had to stay late because the FBI had discovered what she'd been up to: "We had a slight crisis here at work: the FBI busted our activity (not a joke)."
+It had the text of a personal email from a woman who worked in the Russian social media agitation campaign, who pinged a family member to say she had to stay late because the FBI had discovered what she had been up to: "We had a slight crisis here at work: the FBI busted our activity (not a joke)."

 Mueller appears to have the full foreign intelligence and surveillance powers of the United States at his disposal, via both the FBI and potentially the National Security Agency or other arms of the intelligence community.
-This certainly helps him and his investigators but it also certainly limits how much the special counsel's office may be willing to discuss in the future about how it learned what it has learned.
+This not only certainly helps him and his investigators, but it also certainly limits how much the special counsel's office may be willing to discuss in the future about how it learned what it has learned.
 In fact, it may even complicate the work of investigators.

 Suppose the NSA intercepted Russian Official A telling Russian Official B something about U.S. Person C that is important to Mueller's work — but the NSA doesn't want to reveal that it can record the conversations between these targets because it wants to keep on recording them.
 Mueller's team may need to try to establish the same fact in other ways, especially if it wants to introduce the fact as evidence in a criminal case.